On the Burness-Giudici Conjecture: Introduction

 A {\em base} for a finite permutation group $G$ on a set $\Omega$ is a subset $\Delta\subset \Omega$ whose pointwise stabilizer is trivial.
-The definition of a base for finite permutation group is natural generalization of a base for vector spaces.
+The definition of a base for finite permutation groups is a natural generalization of basis for vector spaces.
 The {\em base size} of $G$ on $\O$, denoted by $b(G)$, is the minimal cardinality of a base for $G$.
 A {\em base size set} $\Delta$ for a finite permutation group $G\leq \Sym(\Omega)$, is a base for $G$ on the set $\O$ with $|\Delta|=b(G)$.

-First observation is that a transitive group with $b(G)=1$ is just a regular group.
+The first observation is that a transitive group with $b(G)=1$ is just a regular group.
 So we are interested in the groups $G$ with $b(G)\ge 2$.

 The study of bases for finite permutation groups mainly includes two aspects: determining the base size for a finite permutation group and determining the base size set for a finite permutation group.
 In 1992, Blaha~\cite{Blaha} proved that finding the base size for a permutation group $G$ is NP-hard.
-After that there are many researchers working on three conjectures on $b(G)$, raised by Cameron, Kantor \cite{Cameron-Kantor}, Babai \cite{Babai-Cameron-Palfy} and Pyber \cite{Pyber}.
-Among of them, Pyber's conjecture was solved in 2018~\cite{DHM}.
-All these conjectures deal with the bounds of $b(G)$ for certain primitive permutation groups, while some researchers also give descriptions of base size set of such groups, see \cite{BGS1,BGS2,BBW,J1,J2,MNW}, for example.
+After that, there are many researchers working on three conjectures on $b(G)$, raised by Cameron, Kantor \cite{Cameron-Kantor}, Babai \cite{Babai-Cameron-Palfy} and Pyber \cite{Pyber}.
+Among them, Pyber's conjecture was solved in 2018~\cite{DHM}.
+All these conjectures deal with the bounds of $b(G)$ for certain primitive permutation groups, while some researchers also give descriptions of base size sets of such groups, see \cite{BGS1,BGS2,BBW,J1,J2,MNW}, for example.